 Paper Two – Psychology In Context: Approaches in Psychology, Biopsychology, Research Methods

-Paper Three – Issues and Options in Psychology: Issues and Debates in Psychology, Gender, Aggression, Schizophrenia.
+Paper Three – Issues and Options in Psychology: Issues and Debates in Psychology, Relationships, Aggression, Schizophrenia.

 Topic areas covered